Tnmae/Rotating-Cube-SDL2/README.md

-change from main.cpp to main_Renderer.cpp to create executable using that file
+change from main.cpp to main_Renderer.cpp in Makefile to create executable using that file